 In Confluence: Here, the AI acts like a writing partner.
 It can summarize a 10-page project brief, generate a first draft of a new document from a few bullet points, and scan a page to pull out key action items.
 You can also ask it questions and get answers based on the content within that specific Confluence space.

 At the end of the day, what Atlassian AI project management is trying to do is simple: reduce the amount of manual busywork that drains your team's energy.
-It’s about speeding up decisions and keeping everyone aligned without having to constantly check in with each other.
+It’s about speeding up decisions and keeping everyone aligned through the mature capabilities of the Atlassian platform.

 Key features of Atlassian AI project management

 Atlassian’s AI features are designed to pop up and help you at pretty much every stage of a project.
-Let’s look at what it can actually do, from the first brainstorm to the final report.
+Let’s look at what it can actually do in 2026, from the first brainstorm to the final report.

 AI-powered planning and task creation

-We all know that the initial project setup can be a slog.
-You’ve got a huge idea, and now you have to break it down into a million tiny pieces.
-This is where the AI first steps in to help.
+We all know that the initial project setup can involve a lot of detailed work.
+You’ve got a huge idea, and now you have to break it down into smaller, manageable pieces.
+This is where the AI steps in to assist.

 -

 Breaking down work faster: Let’s say you create a big parent task in Jira like, "Launch new marketing website."
 Instead of you manually creating 20 sub-tasks for design, copy, development, and QA, the AI can read your description and suggest a logical list of sub-tasks.
-It’s not always perfect, but it can save a ton of time during that initial brain dump.
+It can save a ton of time during that initial planning phase.

 -

 Generating content from scratch: Over in Confluence, you can use AI prompts to draft entire project plans, creative briefs, or technical specs.
-Imagine taking your messy whiteboard notes from a brainstorming session, snapping a picture, and having the AI turn it into a neatly structured Confluence page with clear action items and owners.
-That’s the idea.
+Imagine taking your whiteboard notes from a brainstorming session, snapping a picture, and having the AI help turn it into a neatly structured Confluence page with clear action items and owners.

 -

 Finding related info automatically: The Rovo AI engine works in the background to connect the dots.
-When you’re looking at a Jira ticket, it can surface relevant documents from Confluence or data from other tools, giving you the full context without you having to go on a digital scavenger hunt.
+When you’re looking at a Jira ticket, it can surface relevant documents from Confluence or data from other tools, providing helpful context without you having to search manually.

 Smarter tracking and automation

-Once a project is underway, the real challenge is keeping it moving.
-Atlassian’s AI introduces some clever ways to automate workflows and stay on top of updates.
+Once a project is underway, the challenge is keeping it moving smoothly.
+Atlassian’s AI introduces efficient ways to automate workflows and stay on top of updates.

 -

-Automation for everyone: In the past, setting up automation rules in Jira often felt like you needed a computer science degree.
+Automation for everyone: In the past, setting up automation rules in Jira required specific technical knowledge.
 Now, admins can just describe what they want in plain English, like "When a ticket's status changes to 'Done', post an update in the project's Slack channel."
-This makes some of Jira’s most powerful features way more accessible.
+This makes some of Jira’s most powerful features way more accessible to all team members.

 -

-Summaries that actually save time: This might be one of the most practical features.
-We've all opened a Jira ticket with 50+ comments and felt our soul leave our body.
-Atlassian Intelligence can summarize those threads for you, as well as entire Confluence pages.
-It’s perfect for getting the gist of a long discussion without reading every single reply.
+Summaries that actually save time: This is a highly practical feature.
+If you open a Jira ticket with many comments, Atlassian Intelligence can summarize those threads for you, as well as entire Confluence pages.
+It’s perfect for getting the gist of a long discussion quickly.

 Better collaboration and access to knowledge

-A huge chunk of project management is just making sure everyone has the information they need, when they need it.
+A huge chunk of project management is just making sure everyone has the information they need.
 The AI aims to make this a whole lot easier.

 -